Genivia/ugrep/README.md

 Options to select defaults for builds include:

-- `--enable-hidden` search hidden files and directories
+- `--enable-hidden` always search hidden files and directories
-- `--enable-pager` use a pager to display output on terminals
+- `--enable-pager` always use a pager to display output on terminals
 - `--enable-pretty` colorize output to terminals and add filename headings
 - `--disable-auto-color` disable automatic colors, requires ugrep option `--color=auto` to show colors
 - `--disable-mmap` disable memory mapped files